kyma-project/nats-manager/docs/user/README.md

 3. The Controller reacts to changes of the NATS CR to adapt the resources mentioned above to the desired state.

-4. When resources are changed or deleted, the Controller reacts by restoring the defaults according to the NATS CR.
-Thus, if you want to change the resources, you must edit the NATS CR; you cannot change the resources directly.

 ### NATS Manager

-The Kyma NATS module ships the NATS Manager.
+The NATS Manager.
 The NATS Manager is responsible for starting the Controller which creates, watches, and reconciles the relevant resources.

 ## API/Custom Resource Definitions